Densely Guided Knowledge Distillation using Multiple Teacher Assistants: Conclusion

 \section{Conclusion}

-In this paper, we proposed a novel densely guided knowledge distillation method using multiple assistants to improve the performance of students with low capacity compared to teachers.
-Empirically, we found that the error avalanche problem can easily occur as the TA knowledge distillation paths deepen.
-When there are multiple assistants and if the upper TA transfers the wrong answers to the next assistant, and this situation continues recursively, it can be difficult for students to avoid error avalanche problems because of their low capacity.
-Thus, we revised the method using the teacher and the whole assistant knowledge to provide more opportunities for students to learn the right answers during training.
-Our experiments demonstrate that our densely guided knowledge distillation can play a key role in resolving the error avalanche problem.
-Moreover, for efficient student learning, we adapted a stochastic learning role as a dropout mechanism by randomly abandoning teacher or assistant knowledge.
-Using this strategy, we show that densely guided knowledge distillation achieves the best performance among the well-known distillation methods.
-We believe that densely guided knowledge distillation can boost planning the distillation path much more deeper with multiple teacher assistants.
-From this point of view, we can expect the student performance improving in proportion to the increase in the number of teacher assistant theoretically.
+In this paper, we proposed a densely guided knowledge distillation using multiple assistants to improve the performance of the student with low capacity compared to the teacher.
+Empirically, we found that the error avalanche problem can easily occur as the assistant knowledge distillation paths deepen.
+When there are multiple assistants, if the upper assistant transfers the wrong answers to the next assistant and it continues recursively, it can be difficult for the student to avoid error avalanche problems because of its low capacity.
+Thus, we proposed the novel method using the knowledge of the teacher and the whole assistants to provide more opportunities for the student to learn the right answers during the training.
+Our experiments demonstrate that our proposed method can play a key role in resolving the error avalanche problem.
+Moreover, for efficient student learning, we adapted the stochastic learning role by randomly abandoning the teacher or assistant knowledge.
+Using this strategy, our proposed method achieves the state-of-the-art among the well-known distillation methods.
+We believe that our proposed method can boost planning the distillation path deeper and deeper using the multiple TAs, which improving the performances of the low capacity-based student networks in the real world applications.